SystemFw/blog/content/staging/paxos-failures.md

 Phase 2 is the actual write: the writer that holds the lock sends the value to the storage servers it locked.
-The storage servers persist the value unless they already have one, and then return success.
+The storage servers persist the value unless they already have one, reset their lock status, and then return success.
 If the writer receives success responses from all the storage servers it sent its write to, then the WOR write succeeds.

 ### Lock Stealing